-- Lots of electrical outlets for computer and smartphone users.
+- There are lots of electrical outlets for computer and smartphone users.

 Principle #5: Logistics are relaxed, trustworthy, professional, clear, certain, and feel safe.

-- Good reservation system - online bookings, deposit taking, payment method options, clear and simple cancellation policies.
+- A good reservation system is in place for online bookings, deposit taking, there are different payment method options available, and there are clear and simple cancellation policies.

 - Each room is bookable online individually and separately.
 This gives guests the feeling of certainty in what they will be getting upon arrival.

 - Lots of recent photos of the rooms, bathrooms, and common area(s) on the guest house's website.

 - A comprehensive and up-to-date website for the guest house has been created and is regularly maintained.
 Local and English languages at least.
 German, French, and other languages included if guests regularly come from countries speaking these languages.

 - Group bookings options made clear, if offered.

 - Clear check-in and check-out policies and practices are detailed.